graphhopper/graphhopper/CONTRIBUTING.md

 ## License Agreement

-Your contributions like pull requests, bug fixes, documentation changes and translations will fall under the Apache License and you agree to our
+All contributions like pull requests, bug fixes, documentation changes and translations fall under the Apache License and contributors agree to our
 <a href="https://www.graphhopper.com/code-of-conduct/">contributor covenant code of conduct</a>.

 ## Code formatting